-Suspension of University Recognition.
+Suspension of University Recognition/Registration.
 Includes loss of all University privileges and services.
-This suspension of University recognition would be for a specified period.
+The suspension of University recognition/registration would be for a specified period.

 Warning.
 A written warning that the conduct of the RSO was not appropriate and should not be repeated.